Safety alert 11/2018 - Stone benchtop workers at risk of silicosis

 - Do not permit uncontrolled dry cutting, grinding or polishing of natural or engineered stone bench tops.

 - Use wet cutting and grinding methods.
 Wet spray must be controlled to prevent it becoming airborne.
 Spray can be controlled by using guards, plastic flaps and brush guarding.
 Wet waste and contaminated surfaces must be managed.

 - Use local exhaust ventilation (LEV) on cutting or grinding equipment.
 The LEV should:

 - Be fitted to the individual equipment where dust is generated

-- Include an H class dust collector or vacuum
+- Include an H or M class dust collector or vacuum

 - Use designed hoods or extraction machines.